erinlincoln/red-black-tree-forge/README.md

 Second, we also included a test that `deleteRecolorTransition implies not wellformedRBT`.
 This shows that recoloring only happens when the tree is not wellformed.

 It is important to note that the deletion model adds significant performance overhead to the solver.
 Thus, to be able to run the `tracesBehavior` test with reasonable runtime, the maximum number of nodes we recommend is 4.
-However, the insertion predicates (in `insert_tests_longer_tracelength.frg`) are able to run with a relatively reasonable time for 6 Nodes.
+However, the insertion predicates (in `tests/insert_property_tests.frg`) are able to run with a relatively reasonable time for 6 Nodes.

 ### Runtime properties

 We have modeled runtime complexity for both lookup and insertion.
 In order to count complexity, we added a `step` property that is increment in every non-terminal transition.
 Then we have tests that specify the maximum number of steps for a given number of nodes.

-For example, the `insertComplexity` test in `insert_tests_longer_tracelength.frg` specifies that all 6-node trees can be inserted with only three steps (an insertion followed by two rotations/recolorings).
+For example, the `insertComplexity` test in `tests/insert_property_tests.frg` specifies that all 5-node trees can be inserted with only three steps (an insertion followed by two rotations/recolorings).

 Also, the `src/lookup.frg` and corresponding `src/lookup_tests.frg` contain a full model for lookup complexity in a red-black tree.
 For example, we prove that lookup in a 5-node red-black tree will always complete in under 4 steps.